-C. Limited Clientele
+D. Limited Clientele

-An activity that provides benefits to a particular group of persons rather than residents within a specified service area may qualify as benefitting LMI individuals based on serving limited clientele.
+An activity that provides benefits to a particular group of persons rather than residents within a specified service area may qualify as benefitting LMI individuals based on serving limited clientele (i.e., low- and moderate-income clientele (LMC)).
 Activities that exclusively benefit one of the following groups are presumed by HUD to be made up of principally LMI persons:

-- abused children;
+- abused children:

 - elderly persons;

 - battered spouses;

 - homeless persons;

 - severely disabled adults;

-- illiterate adults;
+- illiterate adults:

 - persons living with AIDS; and/or

 - migrant farm workers.